HKanwal/kapstone/src/django-app/README.md

-## Step 3: Setup environment variables with direnv
+## Step 3 (Optional): Setup environment variables with direnv

+#### You may follow the instructions below to define a custom user on the database (This step is optional if you are using default postgres settings)

 - Install `direnv`
   - **MacOS**: